Lasswell's Communication Model Example. Advantages and Disadvantages of the Lasswell Model of Communication.

 With What Effect

-With What Effect illustrates the output of the message.
-It also validates whether the receivers comprehend the message or not.
+With What Effect illustrates the message's output and validates whether the receivers comprehend the message or not.
 Sometimes, the sender cannot persuade the audience due to communication noise, faulty channels, and lack of speaker capability.
+Initially, Aristotle mentioned effects as a significant communication component in his Rhetorical Triangle model.
+In 1948, Lasswell included this element to explain the one-way communication process.

-Example: The effect of the politician’s speech may vary among different segments of the audience.
+Example: The effect of the politician's speech may vary among different audience segments.
 Supporters may feel inspired and energized, undecided voters may be swayed, opponents may become more entrenched in their views, and journalists may report on the speech in the media, influencing public opinion.

 Lasswell Model of Communication Examples